tuchanski/dino-zoo-tycoon/README.md

 ## How to Play 🕹️

+### Setup

-- Make sure Java is installed on your computer and that you have a PostgreSQL database.
+- Ensure Java & PostgreSQL are installed on your local machine.

+- Create a database called **DinoZooTycoon**.

 - Run the script.sql file in helpers/database.

+- Import the *postgresql-42.7.4.jar* library into your project structure.

+### Starting the Game

-- To play, just start the application in the Main class.
+- To play, just launch the application - the Main class is located in `src/application/`.

-- Create your account in the registration page – don't worry, passwords are encrypted.
+- Use the registration page to sign up – don't worry, passwords are encrypted!

-- Start managing your dinosaur zoo!
+- Start managing: Explore features like hiring employees, attracting visitors, and expanding your zoo.

+- P.S: We’re planning to convert this application, currently built in pure Java, to Maven for better dependency management and project organization.

 ## Techs ⚙️